NASTaR: NovaSAR Automated Ship Target Recognition Dataset: Benchmark Experiments

 Fishing vessels are used to harvest seafood and are essential to the global food supply chain.
 Monitoring and detecting fishing vessels is especially important due to the prevalence of illegal, unreported, and unregulated (IUU) fishing, which threatens marine biodiversity and the sustainability of global fish stocks, while costing legitimate fishermen and governments billions of dollars \cite{paolo2024satellite}.
 Detecting these vessels is challenging, particularly when they operate in remote areas or disable tracking systems.
 Their relatively small size and erratic movement patterns further complicate identification using satellite SAR imagery.
 Passenger ships, including ferries and cruise liners, are designed to transport people and serve as key components of both public transportation and the tourism sector.
 Monitoring these ship types is essential for ensuring operational efficiency, environmental compliance, maritime safety, and the protection of marine ecosystems.

 We considered five classification scenarios derived from combinations of four primary ship types using benchmark deep learning models, including ResNet, and ResNeXt variants\cite{He2015, Xie2016}, DenseNet121 \cite{huang2017densely}, EfficientNet \cite{tan2021efficientnetv2}, and Vision Transformers \cite{tiny_vit}.
-For brevity, only average results are reported .
+Each image patch used for modelling is in intensity-format, and is normalised to the $[0,1]$ range and resampled to a $5\times5$\,m effective pixel spacing to reduce computational load, which halves the spatial dimensions of each patch.
 The framework, implemented in PyTorch, used Adam optimization with weighted cross-entropy loss to address class imbalance.
 Training employed a batch size of 16, learning rates between 0.0001–0.0005, and linear decay after five epochs without validation improvement.
-Ten-fold cross-validation ensured robustness, with 70\% of data for training per fold.
+Ten-fold cross-validation ensured robustness, with 70\% of data for training and validation and 30\% for testing per fold.

 Table~\ref{tab:ResultsInShoreOffshore} presents classification results, comparing model performance when trained on all the ships located in inshore or offshore areas.
 Inshore environments pose significant challenges due to the presence of land and infrastructure, which introduce additional scattering effects.
 These areas are characterized by cluttered backgrounds from static objects such as ports and buildings, making it difficult to distinguish ships from surrounding structures.
 The proximity to land also results in strong backscatter and land-sea boundary confusion, while small vessels with low radar cross-sections are particularly difficult to detect amid high clutter.
 Furthermore, multipath reflections and shadowing caused by coastal infrastructure can distort radar returns.
 Offshore areas, by contrast, present different challenges.
 The low contrast between ships and sea clutter, especially under rough conditions involving strong currents and waves, can produce scattering patterns and speckle noise that mimic or obscure ship signatures, particularly for small or low-profile vessels.
 Additionally, the motion of ships can introduce distortions such as azimuthal smearing, further complicating detection and classification.